-You should be able to move easily -- do lots of twists, turns, and arm raises when you audition tuxedos for your wedding.
+You should be able to move easily -- do lots of twists, turns and arm raises when you try on tuxedos for your wedding.
 After all, you'll be wearing those duds for four to eight emotional, fun-filled hours.

 It's a good idea for everyone to try on their formalwear at least two days before the wedding.
 Sounds like a no-brainer, right?
 You'd be surprised.
-Many mismatched bridal parties or ill-fitting suit jackets result from neglect of this simple step.
+Many mismatched bridal parties or ill-fitting suit jackets result from neglecting this simple step.

 If the suit doesn't fit, you'll still have time to run back to the formalwear rental shop or the tailor to get the kinks worked out.